Chart Color Schemes

 Essendon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Essendon, as per the latest Census evaluation, 47.2% of dwellings were houses, with the remaining 52.8% being semi-detached homes, apartments, and other types of dwellings.
-This is compared to Melbourne metropolitan area's figures of 42.6% houses and 57.4% other dwellings.
-Home ownership in Essendon stood at 33.1%, with mortgaged properties making up 30.3% and rented dwellings comprising 36.5%.
-The median monthly mortgage repayment in the area was $2,275, higher than Melbourne metro's average of $2,200.
-The median weekly rent in Essendon was recorded at $380, compared to Melbourne metro's $370.
-Nationally, Essendon's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+Essendon's dwelling structures, as per the latest Census, consisted of 47.2% houses and 52.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 42.6% houses and 57.4% other dwellings.
+Home ownership in Essendon stood at 33.1%, with mortgaged dwellings at 30.3% and rented ones at 36.5%.
+The median monthly mortgage repayment was $2,275, higher than Melbourne metro's average of $2,200.
+Median weekly rent in Essendon was $380, compared to Melbourne metro's $370.
+Nationally, Essendon's mortgage repayments were significantly higher at $2,275 versus the Australian average of $1,863, and rents exceeded the national figure of $375 at $380.

 Frequently Asked Questions - Housing